 For additional information regarding this degree, contact the Degree Program Mentor.

-Chris Holtz

-Assistant Professor

-405-382-9226

-c.holtz@sscok.edu

-Division Office: 405-382-9561
+Dr. Nilmini Senaratne Assistant Professor 405-382-9226 n.senarate@sscok.edu Division Office: 405-382-9561

 The objective of the Liberal Studies Associate in Arts is to prepare students for transfer to a bachelor's degree granting institution.